I love to read books, most of the time it are technological or political thrillers, but I also like to read books about IT.

 A “fascinating” (Thomas L. Friedman, New York Times) look at how digital technology is transforming our work and our lives.

-In this book, Brynjolfsson and McAfee argue that as technology advances exponentially and is taking us into a new era where we can expect more products and services for lower prices.
-This is the good part of the new era, the bad side it’s taking over more and more jobs and technology will increase the inequality.
+In this book, Brynjolfsson and McAfee argue that technology advances exponentially and is taking us into a new era where we can expect more products and services for lower prices.
+This is the good part of the new era, the bad side it’s taking over more and more jobs, and technology will increase inequality.

 The Industries of the Future